Whenever you put words together, a tone is sounded, much like a note of music carries a tone.

 On the other hand, if you can avoid making people feel bad—or, even better, make them feel good—then you increase your chance of success.

 For this reason, you always want to be aware of the tone your words are carrying.
-When you speak to someone in person or via phone/Skype, your voice, expressions, and physical demeanor convey much of your tone.
+When you speak to someone in person or via phone/videoconference, your voice, expressions, and physical demeanor convey much of your tone.
 With writing, the tone is conveyed solely through the words, and you rely upon your audience to interpret them correctly.
 Therefore, you need to give people enough cues and clues to perceive the desired tone.

 Getting the tone right is not an exact science.
 It’s a bit like tuning an instrument.
 You have to listen closely, then use trial and error as you calibrate, until the tone of the instrument sounds good to you.
 And it’s somewhat subjective, because what feels right to you may feel differently to someone else.